 I grew up in Lancaster County, and if you've ever been there, you can tell that the Amish seem to compete to have the nicest farm.
-(You know, it is important to keep up with the Jones's. 🙁 😉 )
+(You know, keeping up with the Joneses is important. 🙁 😉 )

-We live in a world of greed, and it causes us a lot of stress if we allow it to.
+We live in a world of greed, which causes us a lot of stress if we allow it to.

 And technology is another issue that's causing us stress.
 Many of us are glued to our phones or the TV.
 Sometimes it's good for the mind to put our technology aside and be quiet.
 Take time to enjoy your family and the beauty of nature around you.

 The Amish have strong family and community ties, and that's hard to achieve on your own.
 But you could take the initiative and start reaching out to those around you.
 Perhaps, in reaching out, you can build relationships.
-And eventually, you might have a group of people who care about each other and has community spirit, instead of every man for himself.
+Eventually, you might have a group of people who care about each other and have a community spirit, instead of every man for himself.